-Employees who are hosting a non-DGSD person at a DGSD facility need to forward the memo provided in Attachment E to the party and ensure that the party has filled out the online form prior to allowing them to enter DGSD facilities.
+Employees who are hosting a non-DGSD person at a DGSD facility need to forward the above link to the online visitor form to the party and ensure that the party has filled out the online form prior to allowing them to enter DGSD facilities.
+The online visitor form will reference the visitor memo for the current phase or tier or bridge which indicates guidelines visitors must follow when entering DGSD facilities.
+The memos are provided in Attachment E.

-All visitors are required to wear a facemask and practice social distancing per the same guidelines as employees.
+All visitors are required to follow the same facemask and social distancing guidelines as employees.

 WWTC restrooms shall be closed to non-employees.
-Alternate restroom facilities (i.e. a port-a-potty) have been set up outside building K for non-employees.
+Alternate restroom facilities (i.e. a portapotty) have been set up outside building K for non-employees.